 Approval of language programs for study of languages of SE Asia will be considered on an individual basis during the application review process.

-You will need to prepare the following: a list of all classes or training you have undertaken in your chosen language a list of any academic or professional honors you have been awarded a curriculum vitae or resume a personal essay detailing your career path and goals, as well as explaining your interest in the Asian language your are studying
+You will need to prepare the following: a list of all classes or training you have undertaken in your chosen language a list of any academic or professional honors you have been awarded a curriculum vitae or resume in pdf format a personal essay, three to four pages in length, double-spaced, in PDF format, detailing your career path and goals, as well as explaining your interest in the Asian language you are studying

 Applicants may list only one language program on their application.

-Apply to the language program and to us simultaneously.
+Please apply to the language program by its application deadline and to us simultaneously.
 We will be in contact with the language program during the application evaluation process.

 Yes, you may apply.
 Applicants do not need to be in graduate school.